Slendergator/nfl-live-scores-cli/README.md

 python nfl_live_scores.py
 ```

-The table will refresh every minute with a live countdown.
-Recently changed scores show in green, and the scoring log underneath tracks each change with a timestamp.
+The table will refresh every minute with a live countdown, and the scoring log underneath tracks each change with a timestamp.
 Press `Ctrl+C` to exit.

 ## Notes